 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2019, the Company had a cash balance of \$783,789 to settle current liabilities of \$288,800.
+As at June 30, 2020, the Company had a cash balance of \$950,099 to settle current liabilities of \$230,207.
 The Company believes it has sufficient funds to meet its current liabilities as they become due.

 The Company is dependent on obtaining regular financings in order to continue as a going concern.
-The Company is dependent on obtaining regular financings in order to continue as a going concern.
-Despite previous success in acquiring these financings, there is no guarantee of obtaining future financings
+Despite previous success in acquiring these financings, there is no guarantee of obtaining future financings.